F01

 • Type is fixed after inference.
 Once the compiler infers the type, it cannot be changed.
 For example, var score = 10; is inferred as int.
 Later assigning a float will cause an error.

-• The inferred type is not obvious, which can lead to confusion (e.g., var data = Load(); → What type is data?).
+• Avoid var when it makes the code less readable or the inferred type is not obvious, which can lead to confusion (e.g., var data = Load(); → What type is data?).

 • Use meaningful variable names to compensate for missing type information when using var.